BestTimesToVisit.com Logo

 food

-Don't leave Suriname without trying 'roti' – it's a delicious flatbread filled with curried chicken or vegetables, a staple from the Indian-Surinamese community.
-Also, be adventurous and sample 'pom', a traditional dish made with chicken and grated 'pomtajer' (a root vegetable), often served at celebrations.
+Don't leave without trying 'roti' – a delicious flatbread filled with curried chicken or vegetables, a legacy of the Indian population.
+Also, seek out 'pom', a traditional dish made with grated 'pomtajer' root and chicken, often served at celebrations.
+Ask your guesthouse for their favorite local eatery for authentic flavors.

 packing